-Sjögren syndrome is an autoimmune condition of exocrine glands that produce tears and saliva.
+Sjögren syndrome (or Sjögren disease) is an autoimmune condition of the exocrine glands that produce tears and saliva.

 Clinically, it manifests as

 - dryness of the mucous membrane of the mouth (xerostomia)

 It is a chronic autoimmune disorder involving mainly the salivary and lacrimal glands and is associated with hyperactivity of the B-lymphocytes and with autoantibody and immune complex production.

 Approximately 40% of cases occur in isolation.
 Known associations include